Skylake-dev/Notes/Digital Forensics and Cybercrime/Digital Forensics and Cybercrime.md

 We will deal with public cloud because they poses significantly more challenges than private clouds

 #### Acquisition
 In cloud there is no direct access to metal, so it is not possibile to get the drive directly.
 The space allocated to a VM may be spread across different drives.
-Cloud providers do not keep all logs or make them accessible to customer
+Cloud providers may not keep all logs or make them accessible to customer:
 - IaaS, network/os logs available only to provider
 - PaaS, customer may have application logs
 - SaaS, only the service provider has log